Family travels around the world before children lose their eyesight

 Family saved money for travel

-The family began pooling their savings, and the travel idea received a welcome boost when the company Pelletier worked for, and owned, was purchased.
+The family began pooling their savings, and the travel idea received a welcome boost when the company Pelletier worked for, and in which he owned shares, was purchased.
 “It was like a small gift from life,” admits Lemay.

 The family of six was due to leave in July 2020 and had planned an itinerary with Russia and China.
 However, the pandemic delayed the plans.